dbihar/ptm_assignment/README.md

 	$ python3 expression_calculator.py "2 + 3 - ( 9 * 2 ) / 2 - ( 7 - 20 )"

 ## Training data download and training model
+Training of the new model is as easy as running:

+	$ python3 character_classifier_train.py

+Training data needs to be in folder data, while our dataset can be obtained at:

+	google_link

 ## Docker